 Anne Key is adjunct faculty in Women’s Studies and Religious Studies at the College of Southern Nevada and a graduate of the Women’s Spirituality Program of California Institute of Integral Studies.
 Co-founder of Goddess Institute Publishing, Dr. Key was Priestess of the Temple of Goddess Spirituality Dedicated to Sekhmet, located in Nevada, from 2004-2007.
 She is co-editor of The Heart of the Sun: An Anthology in Exaltation of Sekhmet.

-Sid Reger is an artist and independent scholar with a research interest in the Ice Age and Neolithic art and design.
+Sid Reger is an artist and independent scholar with research interests in the Ice Age, Neolithic art and design, and animal myths and mysteries.
 She holds an Ed.
 D. from Indiana University, and is on the faculty of the Women’s Thealogical Institute, where she teaches courses on goddess mythology and symbolism.

 Dawn Work-MaKinne, Ph.D. is a graduate of The Union Institute in Interdisciplinary Arts and Sciences with a concentration in Women’s Studies in Religion.
 Her dissertation, entitled, Deity in Sisterhood: The Collective Female Sacred in Germanic Europe, won the 2010 Kore Award for Best Dissertation in Goddess Studies and the Sussman Award at the Union Institute.
 She is on the faculty of the Women’s Thealogical Institute and is working on her first book.